 Are gentile believers fellow citizens with the saints and members of the commonwealth of Israel?
 Who was grafted into the cultivated olive tree of Romans 11?

-Paul wrote that a true Jew is one inwardly with a circumcised heart.
-Is circumcision a matter of the heart, by the Spirit, and not by the letter?
+Paul wrote that a true Jew is one inwardly with a circumcised heart, and that circumcision is a matter of the heart, by the Spirit, and not by the letter?
 Is the inward Jew a member of the cultivated olive tree?

 In the epistle to the Romans, Paul writes, “Not all who are descended from Israel are Israel.”
-Is the Israel that Paul talks about the same Israel as the cultivated olive tree?
+Is the Israel that Paul is referring to, the cultivated olive tree?